peterhinch/micropython-mqtt/mqtt_as/README.md

 ### 4.4.1 Cancellation of publications

-This arose because a user (Kevin Köck) was concerned that, in the case where a connectivity outage occurred, a publication might be delayed to the point where it was excessively outdated.
+This arose because a user and contributor (Kevin Köck) was concerned that, in the case where a connectivity outage occurred, a publication might be delayed to the point where it was excessively outdated.
 He wanted to implement a timeout to cancel the publication if an outage caused high latency.

 Simple cancellation of a publication task is not recommended because it can disrupt the MQTT protocol.
 There are several ways to address this: